normseth/ci-demo/doc/readme.md

 I have a few tenets for managing secrets:
 * Do no harm.
 Manage secrets at least as securely as existing practices in the organization; improve on them if you can.
-* If possible, protect secrets with authenticated access control and encryption.
-* Require both authentication and authorization to use a key.
 * Limit the privileges associated with credentials.
 * Monitor keys for abuse.